 Then adjust who you are to accommodate their preferences.

 Here’s Debbie Chew, head of operations and marketing at Codementor, with more first steps for assessing brand awareness:

-- Send out an NPS survey: what feedback are you getting from your users and do they have any misconceptions of your product or values?
+Send out a customer feedback survey: what feedback are you getting from your users and do they have any misconceptions of your product or values?

 Chameleons made of plasticine.
 Plasticine chameleons with sponge-like absorption powers.
 Kind of like Madonna.